Tell us here.

 Business: Heresite Protective Coatings

-After Charlotte received her full-time job offer from Heresite, one of the first things she did was head over to Lakeland’s Career Development office for an impromptu celebration.
+After Charlotte received her full-time job offer from Heresite, one of the first things she did was head over to Lakeland’s Career Readiness and Professional Development office for an impromptu celebration.

 “I did a little happy dance,” she says with a laugh.
 “Everyone there was so thrilled for me.”